polychromatic/polychromatic-docs/pages/devicemaps.md

 ---

-### Device SVG
+## Creating the Device SVG

-This is a vector graphic that looks similar to the actual hardware.
-It contains additional metadata so Polychromatic knows where the LEDs are when editing in the editor.
+This is a vector graphic that looks similar to the actual hardware, but it contains additional metadata so Polychromatic knows where the LEDs are.

-#### Step 1: Creating the shapes and paths
+### Creating the Device SVG: Shapes and paths

 > You'll need an SVG editor, such as [Inkscape](https://inkscape.org/).
 >
 > Inkscape adds additional metadata that serves no purpose for the application's
 > operation.
-When saving, please use [Plain SVG](https://wiki.inkscape.org/wiki/index.php/PlainSVG).
+When saving for the final time, please [save as Plain SVG](https://wiki.inkscape.org/wiki/index.php/PlainSVG).

 First, you'll want to perform the usual drawing/editing of the device.
 If there is already an identical graphic in `data/devicemaps/`, feel free to copy